cactus/gostrftime/README.md

 ## About

 A Go pkg for formatting time.Time in an strftime(3) like way.
-Basically, strftime for Go.
+Basically, strftime for Go, with a couple of additions.

 ## Installing